-The purpose of the Habitat Regulations Assessment (HRA) is to identify any aspects of the emerging Local Plan that would have the potential to cause a likely significant effect on Natura 2000 or European sites (Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites), (either in isolation or in combination with other plans and projects), and to identify appropriate avoidance and mitigation strategies where such effects were identified.
+The purpose of Habitat Regulations Assessment (HRA) is to identify any aspects of the emerging Local Plan that would have the potential to cause a likely significant effect on Natura 2000 or European sites (Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites), (either in isolation or in combination with other plans and projects), and to identify appropriate avoidance and mitigation strategies where such effects are identified.

 The purpose of the Habitats Directive is to "maintain or restore, at favourable conservation status, natural habitats and species of wild fauna and flora of Community interest" (Habitats Directive, Article 2(2)).
 This relates to habitats and species, not the European sites themselves, although the sites have a significant role in delivering favourable conservation status.
 European sites (also called Natura 2000 sites) can be defined as actual or proposed/candidate Special Areas of Conservation (SAC) or Special Protection Areas (SPA).

 The Habitats Directive applies the precautionary principle to protected areas.
 Plans and projects can only be permitted having ascertained that there will be no adverse effect on the integrity of the site(s) in question.

 There are two European sites which fall partially within Guildford Borough - the Thames Basin Heaths (TBH) SPA and Thursley, Ash, Pirbright and Chobham SAC (which overlaps with the SPA).